benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Get the world context

-        :Returns: Returns the world context of 'api.world, class World' for the running server instance
+        :returns: Returns the world context of 'api.world, class World' for the running server instance

 **def getWorldName(self)**

-        :Returns: the world's name.
+        Returns the world's name.